 Angelica De Vido's insight into the unique perspective offered in Greta Gerwig's filmography

 Eleanor Myerson discusses the life and work of pioneering 19th Century Jewish writer Amy Levy

 Emily almost poetically describes the emotions evoked by Lorrie Moore's book 'Self-Help'.
 She describes the techniques that Moore uses to create the atmosphere that is felt by readers.

 A collection of important feminist dates to celebrate the 100th Anniversary of the 1918 Act which gave British women (over 30 with property qualifications) the ability to vote.

 Ellie writes about how relevant Ding Ling's analysis of gendered language is to our modern day disparity in degree results.

 By Emily Oldham.
 Since Flo Read’s Twin Primes won Best Script and Best Production in the 2015 Oxford New Writing Festival, she has gone on to develop several more acclaimed plays.
 Her work has been performed both nationally and internationally, including at the Edinburgh Fringe 2015 and 2016.
 She recently graduated from Oxford University with… Continue reading A Conversation With Playwright Flo Read

-By Ellen Pasternack and Emily Oldham.
+By Ellen Pasternack and Julyan Oldham.
 Many people think of Georgia O’Keeffe as ‘that artist who paints flowers to look like vulvas’.
 Judy Chicago and others pick out her 1923 ‘Grey Lines With Black, Blue and Yellow’ as particularly yonic, for example.
-So we were surprised to learn that not only was this resemblance… Continue reading Georgia O’Keeffe at the Tate Modern
+So we were surprised to learn that not only was this resemblance not… Continue reading Georgia O’Keeffe at the Tate Modern